-HHA may conduct pre-qualifying unit inspections to determine if the unit meets HQS provided that the pre-qualifying unit inspection is done no more than 90 days prior to the participant occupying the unit.
+HHA may conduct pre-qualifying unit inspections to determine if the unit meets HQS or NSPIRE standards provided that the pre-qualifying unit inspection is done no more than 90 days prior to the participant occupying the unit.

-Families may request an interim inspection by contacting HHA at any time in accordance with HHA HQS policies.
+Families may request an interim inspection by contacting HHA at any time in accordance with HHA HQS or NSPIRE policies.

-H. Types of Inspections
+H.I.
+Types of Inspections